JavierPDev/Webmer/README.md

 * Duration: -d, --duration

 ### Executable
-Linux Webmer executable is available in github release or an executable can be built for your platform from this project using `npm run build`.
+Executables are available in github release or an executable can be built for your platform from this project using `npm run build`.